Direct Parent PLUS

 After the Parent Applies

-- After school begins and we confirm eligibility, the funds will be posted to the students account at the Bursar's Office.
+- Once the student begins enrollment for the term the PLUS is awarded and we re-confirm eligibility, the funds will be posted to the student’s account at the Bursar's Office.
 Parent PLUS funds are always applied/re-applied towards the student's charges.
-If the Parent PLUS proceeds exceed the student's charges, the university's Bursar's Office will mail a check to the parents' mailing address (as listed on the Federal Parent PLUS Request form).
+If the Parent PLUS proceeds exceed the student's charges, the university's Bursar's Office will mail a check to the parent’s current mailing address.

 Direct PLUS Denial Exemption

-Dependent students may be eligible for additional unsubsidized loan amounts if the student can document exceptional circumstances which prevent a parent from borrowing a PLUS loan.
-Exceptional circumstance may include:
+In addition to potentially being eligible for additional unsubsidized Stafford loan funds if their parents are denied a PLUS, dependent students may also be eligible for additional unsubsidized loan amounts if there are exceptional circumstances which prevent a parent from borrowing a PLUS loan.
+Exceptional circumstances may include:

 - The parent is incarcerated.